Population Dynamics on Complex Food Webs: Introduction

-Traditionally, the most important quantities in a food web are the number of vertices $N$ and the number of edges $L$.
-Since the maximum number of edges you may have in such a system grows as $N^2$ (precisely $N(N-1)$ for a directed graph) one also considers the density of edges $L/N^2$, a quantity known in ecology as the {\em directed connectance}.
-The edges are directed and each of them follows the convention (based on the flux of nutrients) of drawing the edge from prey to predator.
-In this work we will consider only {\em trophic webs}, where all species which have exactly the same predators and prey are merged.
-Another characterization can be obtained by considering all the species that have no predators.
-They are usually indicated as the {\em top} (T) species.
-Similarly, the species with no prey are called {\em basal} species (B).
-All the others form the {\em intermediate} (I) class.
-All the species are ultimately sustained by the transformation into biomass of external resources like water, mineral sunlight by means of the basal species.
-It is then customary to describe this situation with the introduction of an external node, called zero node, which points to all basal species i.e. to that nodes with only out-edges.
-Given this structure, it is easy to define layers of species given by the distance (i.e. the minimum path) towards the zero node of external resources.
-The distance is measured as the number of edges the biomass has to travel.
-As in the Internet\cite{loops} some loops can be present in the system and they account for the stability and resilience of these structures\cite{nat}.
+All the species are ultimately sustained by the transformation into biomass of external resources like water, minerals and sunlight by means of the basal species.
+It is then customary to describe this situation with the introduction of an external node, called zero-node, which points to all basal species, i.e. to that nodes with only out-edges.
+Given this structure, it is easy to define layers of species given by the distance (i.e. the minimum path) towards the zero-node of external resources.
+Hence, distance is measured as the (minimum) number of edges the biomass has to travel.
+As happens in the Internet \cite{loops}, some loops accounting for the stability and resilience of these structure \cite{nat} can be present in the system.

 Food webs have been modelled in many ways, and the different models have been validated with the experimental data available.
-Here we focus on one recent and successful model on which we create a suitable population dynamics by means of Lotka-Volterra equations whose parameters are self-determined by the topology created by the model itself.
+Here we focus on one recent and successful model on which we will define a topology-determined population dynamics.